13 Best Wetsuits for Kayaking (August 2026) Tested in Cold Water

 How should a kayaking wetsuit fit?

 A kayaking wetsuit should fit snugly against your entire body with no loose areas or air pockets.
 You should be able to squat and extend your arms fully without excessive pulling.
-If you can pinch more than half an inch of material, it's too loose.
+If you can pinch more than half an inch of material anywhere, the suit is too loose.
+Most quality suits run small, so order one size up from your street clothes and consult the brand size chart.

 How long do kayaking wetsuits last?

 A quality wetsuit lasts 3-5 years with regular use (50+ sessions per year) or 5-8 years with occasional use.
-Proper care doubles lifespan - rinse after use, dry thoroughly, and store hanging or flat.
+Proper care doubles lifespan.
+Rinse with fresh water after every session, dry thoroughly inside-out, store hanging or flat, and wash monthly with wetsuit shampoo.
+Avoid leaving it wet in a bag or exposing it to direct sunlight for extended periods, both of which break down neoprene.

 Final Recommendations